Resources

 • Loss of consciousness

 Diagnosing an allergy can be difficult.
-Hence, it is best to keep a personal record of your allergies and carry it with you wherever you go.
+Hence, keeping a personal record of your allergies and carrying it with you wherever you go is best.
 These can also help you and your health provider to identify the cause of the symptoms.

 Frequently Asked Questions (FAQs)